KotoJallow/IonToJson/README.md

 ###
     A very nice use case will be with Amazon QLDB.
-    Pass your result.getResultList() to the utility function And there you are with Javascript Object (JSON)
+    Pass your result.getResultList() to the utility function And violá!
+There you are with Javascript Object (JSON)
 ###